AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-10-18-higher-order-components.md

 In other words, a higher-order component is essentially a **component factory**.
 It's a design pattern that allows you to create new versions of existing components by injecting additional props into them.
 Notably, higher-order components are used to consolidate reusable, **stateful logic** in a single place.

-{% include img.html img="diagram.png" alt="A higher-order component returns a component, which returns a React element." %}
+{% include img.html src: "diagram.png", alt: "A higher-order component returns a component, which returns a React element." %}

 Don't get confused—an HOC is not itself a component.
 Remember: Components are functions that return a React element; higher-order components are functions that return *components*.